Updated Project: Banner updated to show a use case of the libary

 Also, the library is much less dependent on external libraries now, so it can run smoothly on co-processors.

-Added almost everything to this library, made for my FRC team
+Added almost everything to this library, made in collaboration with my FRC team

 Some of these new features include